 Add water as needed to keep the right consistency, which is like a stew. this ranch style beans recipe is not like baked beans, not like Boston baked beans.
 It’s looser.
 Soupy.
 So keep an eye on the water.

 - Sausage Balls

-Hit the P for Pinterest button above and below this post to save this recipe.
+Hit the P for Pinterest button below this post to save this recipe.
 If you make it, post on Instagram and tag @ericasrecipes.

 - In a large bowl or pot, soak the beans in half a gallon of water overnight.
 The next day, drain and rinse the beans.

 - In a large heavy pot, cook the bacon until done but not crisp.
 Add the onion, garlic, and jalapeno to the hot bacon.
 Cook, stirring regularly, until onions are transparent.

 - Add the beans, cumin, chili powder, salt, and ¼ cup cilantro.
 Add ½ gallon cold water and stir with a wooden spoon to scrape the browned bits off the bottom of the pan.
 Turn heat to low.

 - Cook beans at a very slight simmer until fork tender – I let them cook all day (~5 hrs) so the beans get very soft.
 Stir regularly to avoid burning the bottom and add more water as necessary (you will have to add another pint or two).